azazellochg/3DEM-conventions/frealign.rst

     :width: 300px

 * Supported image formats: mrc, img, spi
-* Euler angles: (PSI,THETA,PHI).
-In Frealign, the angles give the rotations that need to be applied to bring the particle back into alignment.
+* Euler angles: (PHI,THETA,PSI).
+First, the object is rotated clockwise around the z-axis (angle phi), followed by a clockwise rotation around the y-axis (theta) and a clockwise rotation around the new z-axis (psi).
+The translations are given in pixels.
 Frealign applies the shifts first and then the rotations.
-There are no mirrors used in Frealign. `README <https://grigoriefflab.umassmed.edu/system/tdf?path=readme_frealign.txt&file=1&type=node&id=22>`_
+There are `no mirrors <https://grigoriefflab.umassmed.edu/comment/23#comment-23>`_ used in Frealign.
+To align particle with a reference, negative values of rotations/shifts has to be applied. `README <https://grigoriefflab.umassmed.edu/system/tdf?path=readme_frealign.txt&file=1&type=node&id=22>`_
 * `Conversion scripts to and from FReAlign <https://grigoriefflab.umassmed.edu/frealign_conversion_scripts>`_
 * `XMIPP to FReAlign <https://grigoriefflab.umassmed.edu/forum/software/frealign/converting_xmipp_angles_shifts_frealign>`_